edysfy/Group_website/process/sysImp.md

   ### The process to register an account:
   - We built signup UI using Angular's template-driven forms.
 The user has to enter a username, password, and repeat password to be able to submit the form.
-We didn't implement and fancy validation or password patterns using regex.
-Just made sure the entries were not null.
+We didn't implement any fancy validation or password patterns using regex - just made sure the entries were not null.
 We had basic validation on the fields and used mat-error from Angular material to throw errors back to the user through the input fields.
 You can see in the left screenshot above, how the field is red, and display a message if they are empty when the user presses submit.
 This validation is simple with Angular Template forms.
 We added, ngModel, matInput, and the 'required' attributes to the HTML input fields within the form.
 This allows us to check if the NgModel value for the field is invalid.
 We conditionally render a mat-error HTML tag, if this is true.
 When the 'register' button is pressed, we send the NgForm to an 'onSubmit' function, in the Signup component.
 Here, we check if the password value is equivalent to the password match value.
 If not then we through an alert to the user saying the passwords don't.
 This is a feature to ensure the user enters the password they intend.

   <p align="center">
   <img align="center" src="supporting_images/passwordsnomatch.png" width="550px">
   </p>

   The Authentication Service is injected into the Signup component.
-After the password match check has complete in the 'onSubmit' function, we pass the form's username and password values to Authentication Service's by calling its 'createUser' method.
+After the password match check has completed in the 'onSubmit' function, we pass the form's username and password values to Authentication Service's by calling its 'createUser' method.
 Here, we create a javascript object out of this data and return the HTTP POST method.
 Which posts the payload to the 'signup' path in the API.
 This means the 'createUser' is essentially returning an Observable.
 This just another way we allowed the Signup component to subscribe to the 'createUser' method in the 'onSubmit' method and directly act accordingly when a response is sent by the server.
   ```js
     createUser(username:  string, password: string) {
     const userData = {